Aquarium of the Pacific: Bringing haptics to the big screen

 Being able to interpret a film on a tactile level means that the cinema experience is much more engaging and immersive for visitors with disabilities.
 This was evidenced in a small-scale study conducted by Ultraleap.
 By using cognitive absorption measurements during the creation of the experience, Ultraleap could assess how deeply involved users were with the experience.
 The study showed increases in temporal dissociation (the film felt shorter), immersion, enjoyment, and curiosity when haptics were added.

-A haptic enhanced film also allows for a role-reversal of the normal discussion dynamic that follows a family entertainment experience.
-After engaging with the enhanced film, visitors with disabilities can describe what they felt to other family members and let them know what they were missing out on.
+The Aquarium of the Pacific's haptic-enhanced films also allows for a role-reversal of the normal discussion dynamic that follows a family entertainment experience.
+After engaging with the enhanced films, visitors with disabilities can describe what they felt to other family members and let them know what they were missing out on.

 The Pacific Visions wing opened in May 2019 to great audience reviews and reactions.
 The Long Beach Post called the experience “amazing and, we’ll call it, somewhat thrilling.”

-In 2020, the Aquarium and Ultraleap signed a five-year agreement to bring virtual touch experiences to Pacific Visions on a long-term basis.
+In 2020, the Aquarium of the Pacific and Ultraleap signed a five-year agreement to bring virtual touch experiences to Pacific Visions on a long-term basis.

 Ready to move beyond?